 “Y-you have already paid for everything…?”

 “I’m sorry, Alazne.
 Obviously I hope you come with me, but I feel horrible about doing it without asking you first.”

 She has lowered her head, and her eyes are unfocused as if she’s looking far into the distance, several kilometers underground.
 I want to keep apologizing.
-Alazne was pushing herself slowly to figure out how to manage her anxiety, and she had only started walking through the city alone.
-Now not only she needs to worry about dangerous people hurting the one living person she cares about, but I also try to drag her into a sudden trip.
+Alazne was pushing herself slowly to figure out how to manage her anxiety, and she had only started walking through this new city alone.
+Now not only she needs to worry about dangerous people hurting the one living person she cares about, but I also intend to drag her into a sudden trip.
 She must be so dazed that I have no clue how she’s going to react.